imbus/testbench-vscode-extension/README.md

 This Visual Studio Code Extension for TestBench allows you to:

 -   Display the project management tree and the test theme tree, where you can navigate through the tree elements.
+-   Hovering over the tree view elements will display additional information such as the status and unique ID of the element.
 -   Generate robotframework test cases from test cycles, test themes and test case sets directly within Visual Studio Code, and upload the test results back to the TestBench server.

 ## Features